h2oai/h2o-2/h2o-docs/source/Ruser/Rinstall.rst

 Download R Package directly from 0xdata.com
 """""""""""""""""""""""""""""""""""""""""""

-Navigate to one of releases available on our `website <http://0xdata.com/download/>`_.
-Select the *INSTALL in R* tab and follow the R code for installation.
+Download one of releases available on our `website <http://0xdata.com/download/>`_.
+Select the **INSTALL IN R** tab, then copy and paste the following code into R to install.

 .. image:: buildindex.png
    :width: 100 %